kubernetes/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 #### IBM Cloud

-The IBM Cloud CPI implementation supports TCP, UDP, HTTP protocol values in K8s Services, and it supports mutiple protocols in a Service.
-The IBM Cloud CPI creates VPC Load Balancer in a VPC based cluster and NLB in a classic cloud based cluster.
+The IBM Cloud creates VPC Load Balancer in a VPC based cluster and NLB in a classic cloud based cluster.

+The IBM Cloud CPI implementation for the classic cluster supports TCP and UDP protocol values in K8s Services, and it supports different protocol values in a Service.

+The IBM Cloud CPI implementation for the VPC clusters supports only TCP.

 The VPC Load Balancer supports TCP and HTTP, and it is possible to create TCP and HTTP listeners for the same LB instance.
 UDP is not supported.